alexiasa/natural-skincare/start-here.md

 - organic beeswax pastilles for salves, balms, and lotions
 - raw organic shea butter for salves, balms, and lotions
 - organic coconut oil for salves, balms, lotions, and carrier use
-- 10 or 15,000 IU vitamin E oil (usually it's in a sunflower oil base) for everything **Vitamin E has preservative properties so it's not a bad idea to add it to everything to lengthen shelf life a bit, plus great for skin!**
+- vitamin E oil (usually it's in a sunflower oil base, but you can find better stuff too) for everything **Vitamin E has preservative properties so it's not a bad idea to add it to everything to lengthen shelf life a bit, plus great for skin!**
 - organic jojoba oil for extra nourishment in everything
 - organic almond oil for an all purpose carrier
 - organic ACV (apple cider vinegar)